CogStack/iCAT/README.md

 # dgxCAT

 A docker container for CogStack/MedCAT/HuggingFace development in isolated environments.
 This is meant for envs that are completely locked-out, everything has to be prebuilt and then moved.
-It contains the basic tools necessary to interact with the CogStack platform + GPU support + MedCAT + Transformers from Huggingface.
+It contains the basic tools necessary to interact with the CogStack platform + GPU support + MedCAT + Transformers from HuggingFace.

 ### How to